 The La Higuera IOCG Property is located towards the southern end of the Chilean Coastal Iron-Oxide Copper-Gold ("IOCG") Belt, one of the four major producing IOCG belts globally, and which hosts exploration by numerous junior to mid-tier copper explorers, developers and miners.
-Chile is the world's largest copper producer, having produced 5,300,000 metric tons of copper in 2023.
+Chile is the world's largest copper producer, having produced 5,500,000 metric tons of copper in 2024.

 The La Higuera IOCG Property is hosted within Jurassic to Cretaceous-age intrusive and volcanic rocks that form part of the Coastal Cordillera.
 The La Higuera IOCG Property is located within and adjacent to the Atacama Fault System, a long-lived system of faults that extends for approximately 1,000 km in northern Chile and is associated with the major copper-gold deposits of the Coastal IOCG Belt.
-Prominent examples of these deposits include the Candelaria, Mantoverde and Santo Domingo deposits.
+Prominent examples of these deposits include Lundin Mining's

+Candelaria deposit, and Capstone Copper's Mantoverde and Santo Domingo deposits.
 As well as copper and gold, the development plans for the Mantoverde and Santo Domingo deposits also include production of iron \pm cobalt.